py2ai/py2ai.github.io/_posts/2026-04-20-Hermes-Web-UI-Open-Source-LLM-Chat-Interface.md

 Hermes Web UI fills a critical gap in the AI agent ecosystem by providing a unified, browser-based management interface for multi-platform chat agents.
 Its BFF architecture cleanly separates concerns between the browser, the middleware server, and the Hermes Agent backend, while the CLI-as-Backend pattern ensures that every CLI capability is accessible through the web interface without duplicating logic.
 The eight feature areas -- AI Chat, Usage Analytics, Scheduled Jobs, Model Management, Multi-Profile, Skills and Memory, Web Terminal, and Settings -- cover the full lifecycle of AI agent operation from configuration to monitoring to interactive debugging.

 For teams deploying AI agents across multiple messaging platforms, Hermes Web UI eliminates the operational complexity of managing separate configuration tools, monitoring dashboards, and terminal access for each platform.
 The project's growing community and active development make it a practical choice for anyone running Hermes Agent in production.
 The full source code, documentation, and installation guides are available at the [Hermes Web UI GitHub repository](https://github.com/HermesWebUI/hermes-web-ui).
+## Related guides

+Hermes Web UI is part of a wider open-source AI-agent stack — these guides cover the adjacent pieces:

+- **[GBrain: Self-Wiring Knowledge Graph Memory Layer for AI Agents](/gbrain-self-wiring-knowledge-graph-ai-agents/)** — the persistent memory layer that backs Hermes agents, wiring itself as it learns.
+- **[Open CoDesign: Open-Source Claude Design Alternative](/Open-Codesign-Open-Source-Claude-Design-Alternative/)** — turn prompts into polished HTML prototypes, slide decks, and dashboards locally with BYOK multi-model support.
+- **[Free Claude Code: Use Claude Code CLI for Free](/Free-Claude-Code-Use-Claude-Code-for-Free/)** — route Claude Code's API calls to NVIDIA NIM, OpenRouter, or local models with no Anthropic API key.